openizr/docker/nginx/README.md

 # nginx

 This Docker image is a pre-configured nginx server ready to serve static or dynamic pages, APIs, and static assets.
 *Optimized for production.
-If you whish to benefit of development featues, please refer to the development image.*
+If you whish to benefit of development features, please refer to the development image.*

 ## Environment variables